-The Respect Phoneline is a full member of The Helplines Association (THA), the lead organisation for non-profit helplines in the UK and Ireland.
-In March 2011 the Respect Phoneline was accredited for the second time by The Helplines Association having previously been accredited in October 2007.
-THA run the only quality system specifically designed for use by non-profit telephone helplines.
+The Respect Phoneline is a full member of the Helplines Partnership, the lead organisation for non-profit helplines in the UK and Ireland.
+In March 2011 the Respect Phoneline was accredited for the second time with the Helplines Standard – a nationally recognised quality standard which defines and accredits best practice in helpline work. having previously been accredited in October 2007.

 What our callers said about us

 We are keen to hear about what our callers think about the service we provide to them and we are committed to listening to their views.

 Our latest client satisfaction survey had two samples: one with clients who called the Respect Phoneline and another with clients who emailed us.
 Some of the findings of the survey were: